chengggkk/tele-split/README.md

 Tele-Split is a **Telegram bot** that allows you to split bills with your friends.
 It is built with the Telegram Web App and uses the blockchain to enable transactions.

+Telegram bots are becoming increasingly popular, now extending support to the TON ecosystem.
+However, there's a growing demand for EVM-based features in Telegram web apps and games.
+With a Telegram bot, we can easily build online stores, games, and enable seamless in-app payments using an EVM wallet.
+This functionality supports not just B2C models, but also C2C social interactions.

+An example of this is TeleSplit, inspired by [_Splitwise_](https://www.splitwise.com/).
+When people travel together, they often need to track shared expenses, but Splitwise only records debts and doesn't facilitate payments.
+This creates difficulty in tracking finances and settling debts automatically.

+TeleSplit addresses these issues by:

+1. Exploring a C2C business model using Telegram bots.
+2. Completing the Splitwise functionality by allowing users to track debts and pay each other easily within the app.

 ## Run the project

 1. Clone the repository